-Parque Municipal Llao Llao features some of the best trekking Bariloche has to offer.
-In a single day’s hiking, we were able to see the pristine waters of Lago Moreno and ascend to the park’s highest point, Cerro Llao Llao, for a stunning panoramic view of the surrounding lakes and mountains.
+Cerro Llao Llao is one of the lesser-known jewels of Argentina’s Lake District.
+Located near the mountain city of Bariloche in Nahuel Huapi National Park, this lofty lookout point in the countryside offers some incredible vistas, and is very easy to reach via a short hike.
+In a single day’s hiking on our last visit, we were able to see the pristine waters of Lago Moreno and ascend to the park’s highest point in the area, Cerro Llao Llao, for a stunning panoramic view of the surrounding lakes and mountains.
+In this guide, we explain everything you need to know about this off-beat trail.

-Our route comprises a 15-kilometre loop hike from Puerto Pañuelo, approximately 25 kilometres west of Bariloche.
+The route we took to Cerro Llao Llao, which we describe in this guide, comprises a 15-kilometre loop hike from Puerto Pañuelo, located approximately 25 kilometres west of Bariloche.
 The terrain is easy going and filled with scenic viewpoints and lake beaches, which make ideal stop-off points.

-At pace this hike can be completed it 3–4 hours.
+This hike can be completed comfortably in 3–4 hours.
 We stretched it out over a day, building in plenty of breaks to eat, rest, take photos and admire the view.
+However, if you’d prefer a much simpler, shorter return hike directly to the lookout, see the section on ‘alternative shorter hikes’ below.

 Tip: visit the tourist office in Centro Civico, Bariloche, and they will happily provide you with a free map of the hiking routes.

 From Avenida San Martín take the 20 bus (see the route map here) to Circuito Chico.
-The journey costs 35 Argentine pesos.
+The journey isn’t expensive – when we went it was the equivalent of $1.50.

 Get off at Puerto Pañuelo, which is the second to last stop.
 The bus stops at the junction of Circuito Chico, Giusseppe Verdi and Avenida Exequiel Bustillo.